ladyflasheart/grumphp/doc/tasks/file_name.md

 **paths_pattern**

-Regex or glob pattern describing the path to which the individual filename check applies.
-For example `/^spec\/Collection\/.+/` specifies that the filename rule applies to files where the file path starts with the spec directory then the Collection subdirectory (and all subdirectories of Collection directory).
+Regex string describing the path to which the individual filename check applies - don't need the regex delimiters.
+For example `^spec\/Collection\/` specifies that the filename rule applies to files where the file path starts with the spec directory and then the Collection subdirectory.

 **rule_name**

 Human readable string describing the filename rule being checked.
 Used in the task output.
-For example : "Files within the Collection folder must end with 'Collection.php'"
+For example : "Files within the Collection folder must end with 'CollectionSpec.php'"

 **rule_pattern**